 - Canopy climbing experience Approx. cost: 131 PEN

 Our local guide will accompany us to the airport for our flight back into Lima.
-Don’t forget to swap addresses with your mates and Tour Manager, as our South American adventure ends late this afternoon on arrival in Lima.
+Don’t forget to swap addresses with your mates and Trip Manager, as our South American adventure ends late this afternoon on arrival in Lima.

 Ready to book?